lcy-seso/LearningNotes/programming_language/Types.md

 ## Nominal and Structural Type

-Most statically-typed production languages, including AdaLanguage, CeePlusPlus, JavaLanguage, and CsharpLanguage, are (for the most part) nominally typed.
-Many of the statically-typed FunctionalProgrammingLanguages, such as HaskellLanguage and the numerous variants of ML, are structurally typed.
-C++ is an interesting hybrid, actually.
+- Most statically-typed production languages, including Ada, C++, Java, and C#, are (for the most part) nominally typed.
+- Many of the statically-typed functional programming languages, such as Haskell and the numerous variants of ML, are structurally typed.
+- C++ is actually an interesting hybrid.

 ## References